energyandcleanair/india_map/experiments/README.md

 ### Running experiments

-To run the tests on a spot VM, first, create a new spot VM:
+Many of these experiments are designed to be thrown away, but can be reran if needed.
+To run them in the cloud, we recommend you use a spot VM.
+A spot VM lives for at most 24 hours (and might be shut down any time within those 24 hours).

+To create a VM that is suitable for testing:
 ```
 gcloud compute instances create instance-20250409-082242 \
     --zone=europe-west1-b \